nazarsosyak/adav-group/example.md

 ---

-## **Part II: Choose a case file**
+## **Part II: Definition of contagion dynamics**

-Once a crisis period has been identified, we isolate it from the full market timeline and analyze it.

 ### The Main Immunology Pipeline

 Before analysis, it is important to be clear on how the algorithm functions:

-To grasp the algorithm's logic, three key dimensions must be introduced first.
+Three key dimensions must be introduced first.
 These dimensions are jointly used to evaluate the state and systemic relevance of each market entity.

 **1. Network centrality**
 We measure how embedded each asset is within the market network.
-Centrality reflects how strongly a node is connected to others through correlation, mutual information, or causal exposure.
+Centrality reflects how strongly a node is connected to others through correlation, mutual information, and causal exposure.
-Highly central entities act as structural hubs: when they move, stress can propagate more easily through the system.

 **2. Temporal leadership**
 Timing matters.
 Assets that exhibit abnormal stress **early** in the outbreak window carry more explanatory power than late movers.
-Early infection combined with strong connectivity raises suspicion regarding a possible triggering role.
+Early infection combined with strong connectivity raises suspicion regarding a possible triggering role (i.e. **patient zero**).

 **3. Reproduction number (R₀)**
-Borrowing from epidemiology, we estimate how many other entities an infected node tends to contaminate through its connections.
-A high R₀ signals a super-spreader: once infected, this entity disproportionately amplifies market stress.
+Inspired by epidemiological concepts, this metric quantifies the effective contagion pressure exerted by a **distressed node** on the rest of the network.
+Higher values indicate nodes with a greater capacity to transmit and amplify market stress through interconnected pathways.
+This helps us find **super-spreaders** in the network.

 Together, these three dimensions define the
 **Pandemic Potential Index** (**PPI**),